VadenGrey/reading-notes/class-04.md

 1. A function declaration describes what the function does while invoking it cause that function to run
 2. A parameter is a named variable passed into a function while an argument is a value passed as input to a function.

+**Pair Programming**

+1. Greater efficiency, im all about efficiency and making things work the best way possible.
+    Work environment readiness, for me I want to begin working ASAP when im ready.

 ## Things I want to know more about